MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidsdi/nf-hidsdi-hidd_getinputreport.md

 ### -param HidDeviceObject [in]

-Specifies an open handle to a top-level collection.
+An open handle to a top-level collection.

 ### -param ReportBuffer [out]